m4rch3n1ng/mayland/mayland-config/readme.md

 these include:

-- `natural_scroll`, which inverts the scrolling direction if set to true. defaults to `true` for touchpads and `false` for mice.
+- `natural-scroll`, which inverts the scrolling direction if set to true. defaults to `true` for touchpads and `false` for mice.
-- `accel_speed` controls the linear acceleration speed. accepts values between `-1.0` and `1.0`, and defaults to `0.0`.
+- `accel-speed` controls the linear acceleration speed. accepts values between `-1.0` and `1.0`, and defaults to `0.0`.
-- `accel_profile` controls the [pointer acceleration profile](https://wayland.freedesktop.org/libinput/doc/latest/pointer-acceleration.html#pointer-acceleration-profiles). can be set to `"adaptive"` (the default) and `"flat"` (disables pointer acceleration).
+- `accel-profile` controls the [pointer acceleration profile](https://wayland.freedesktop.org/libinput/doc/latest/pointer-acceleration.html#pointer-acceleration-profiles). can be set to `"adaptive"` (the default) and `"flat"` (disables pointer acceleration).
-- `middle_emulation`. emulate a middle mouse click by pressing left and right at the same time. defaults to `true` for touchpads and `false` for mice.
+- `middle-emulation`. emulate a middle mouse click by pressing left and right at the same time. defaults to `true` for touchpads and `false` for mice.
-- `left_handed` enables left-handed mode, which inverts left and right click. off by default.
+- `left-handed` enables left-handed mode, which inverts left and right click. off by default.

 settings specific to touchpads are:

 - `tap` enables / disables tapping support. on by default.
-- `tap_and_drag` enables the libinput [tap-and-drag](https://wayland.freedesktop.org/libinput/doc/latest/tapping.html#tap-and-drag) setting.
+- `tap-and-drag` enables the libinput [tap-and-drag](https://wayland.freedesktop.org/libinput/doc/latest/tapping.html#tap-and-drag) setting.
-- `tap_drag_lock` controls the drag lock for `tap_and_drag`. both of these are off by default.
+- `tap-drag-lock` controls the drag lock for `tap-and-drag`. both of these are off by default.
 - `dwt` disables the touchpad while typing. defaults to `true`.
 - `dwtp` disables the touchpad while trackpointing. defaults to `true`.